 Cameras levelers are much like the levelers in your dad’s toolkit – they use a simple bubble system that lines up with a series of markers, which in turn indicate levelness; simple as that.
 When the bubble within the leveler is properly oriented, boom, you have a level camera.
 A camera leveler fits neatly onto the hot shoe and is very inconspicuous as well.

 That’s really all that there is to it; a leveler isn’t an extremely complex piece of equipment but it’s quite effective and very inexpensive.
 For landscape and architectural photographers who like their perfect horizons, a leveler is an easy buy and a great cheap camera accessory.
+Some tripods have also started including a built-in leveler, so keep an eye out when shopping around for your next tripod!

 Our Favorite Leveler